Bonsai Mary

 Anthurium Coriaceum – Leatherleaf Anthurium Temperature Requirements

 Anthurium Coriaceum, or the Leatherleaf Anthurium, is a tropical plant that requires warm temperatures to thrive.
-Native to South America, this plant prefers a temperature range between 60°F and 80°F. Any temperature below this range can cause leaf discoloration and growth problems.
+Native to South America, this plant prefers a temperature range between 60°F and 80°F.

-So if you’re planning on growing Anthurium Coriaceum as an indoor plant, make sure you have a warm spot for it.
 Care Tips: If you live in a colder climate, consider investing in a heating mat or placing your Anthurium Coriaceum near a heat source during winter months.

 This will keep the plant warm and prevent damage from cold drafts.
 Anthurium Coriaceum is quite resilient and can tolerate some fluctuations in temperature.